arikarim/Food-Recipes/README.md

 # Food Recipe(Catalogue of Recipes)
-Food Recipe is a food search application where users can search for a list of foods by first letter and filter the list using food name.
+Food Recipe is a food search application where users can search for a list of foods by the first letter and filter the list using food names.
 ## Screenshots of the app.

 ![image](./src/img/screen.png)